thacuber2a03/wasp/doc/ref.md

 - `(do ...)`

 begins a new environment, and evaluates each of it's arguments. returns the last one.

+- `(func params ...)`

+makes and returns a "func".
+unlike corefuncs, funcs' contents can be printed, and can store the value of the variables in the environment they're in for later use ("close over" them, closures)

 - `(if condition then ... else?)`